tytydraco/yessleep/out/The_Midnight_Cut.md

 “What?”

-I smiled and showed her the squashed mosquito in my hand.
+I smiled and showed her the squashed mosquito on my hand.

 “Ew.
 That was on me?”